 Pericardiocentesis: This surgical procedure removes the pericardium partially or entirely.
 How much heart lining tissue is removed is based on how far peritoneal mesothelioma has spread to other body areas.
 Usually, only early-stage patients can undergo this procedure.

 Chemotherapy has shown results in Pericardial Mesothelioma patients who could no longer be viable for surgery.
 Chemotherapy helps slow tumor growth and combats cancer progression.

 Due to this disease's rarity, many patients are misdiagnosed or diagnosed post-mortem.
 This unfortunate reality gives pericardial mesothelioma patients a challenging prognosis.
 The medical literature reports cases where Pericardial Mesothelioma was treated by a combination of chemotherapy and surgery.

-Prognosis: Mesothelioma life expectancy often ranges from about 6 to 21 months.
-However, there are many factors that contribute to life expectancy and each patient is unique.
-Through treatment and healthy habits some patients can outlive their prognosis significantly.
-The patient's overall health and age are also significant factors in the prognosis.
+Generally, Mesothelioma life expectancy often ranges from about 6 to 21 months.
+Many factors contribute to life expectancy, and each patient is unique.
+Through treatment and healthy habits, some patients can outlive their prognosis significantly.